 After taking just over one month off from raiding, Hello Kitty Club wasted no time getting back into the swing of progression.
 With the raid starting to mesh well together as a team, in only two nights of attempts, HKC downed Garrosh Hellscream.
-HKC also began recording boss kills again and decided it was in the guilds best interest to start a guild forums for the place of discussing future guild recruits.
-Hello Kitty Club is currently progressing through Heroic Mode content in Seige of Orgrimmar and has also benefited from the realm merger of Dragonmaw, picking up a few new recruits.
+HKC also began recording boss kills again and decided it was in the guilds best interest to start a guild forum for the place of discussing future guild recruits.
+Hello Kitty Club is currently progressing through Heroic Mode content in Siege of Orgrimmar and has also benefited from the realm merger of Dragonmaw, picking up a few new recruits.
 With the edition of an additional server merger, Mug'thol joined with Akama and Dragonmaw.
-This server had little to no benefit for alliance players, Mug'thol had an Alliance to Horde ratio of .02 to 1.
+This server had little to no benefit for alliance players; Mug'thol had an Alliance to Horde ratio of .02 to 1.
 Server imbalance was at its peak during this transition ruining the Alliance guild balance on Akama and Dragonmaw going forward.

 Mists of Pandaria

 The HKC 25m Raid Resurgence